gvwilson/sensibleadventures/bookster/bookster.md

 carefully-measured flavorings to the ice.

 The icicleers were famous for their clannishness and contrariness.
-You couldn't have a wedding in Forecastle without great tubs of flavored ice–the icicleers would stand outside the banquet hall banging on their buckets and shouting insults.
+You couldn't have a wedding in Forecastle without tubs of flavored ice–the icicleers would stand outside the banquet hall banging on their buckets and shouting insults if anyone tried.
 When people said, "It was as quiet as Sweet Icicle Street," they were describing a shouting match.

 But that evening, the street truly was quiet.
 With the mountain at rest, there wasn't even a breeze, just the muffled bang of a shutter